nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/AS_USER_INPUT.md

 * Do not put the CSS in `main.css`.
 Create another module whose responsibility is to style the request form.
 * Use `flex-direction: column` on the wrapper `<div>` elements.
-* Copy the button CSS from a previous project and choose a baackground color and font color of you choice.
+* Copy the button CSS from a previous project and choose a background color and font color of your choice.
 * Make the font size of the labels slightly larger than the default size.

 ![](./images/initial-request-form.png)